 In fiscal year 2012, the major investment in capital assets by the Authority was the acquisition of land for the expansion of the landfill.
 A blazer pickup truck for landfill use and a front end loader for use at transfer stations were acquired in 2012.

 The Authority currently uses approximately one acre per year of cell space.
-Cell 4 is 5 acres in size and will be full in fiscal year 2016.
-Cell 5 will be available for use in the fall of fiscal year 2016.
+Cell 5 is 7 acres in size and will be full in fiscal year 2023.
+Cell 4 is almost full and will be closed in 2018.